-Ajuga chamaepitys is generally regarded as first recorded in Kent by Gerard in 1597^6 , where he described it as growing "verie plentifully...especially about Graves end, Cobham, Southfleet, Horton, Dartford and Sutton".
+Ajuga chamaepitys has generally (but not correctly) been regarded as first recorded in Kent by Gerard in 15977, where he described it as growing "verie plentifully...especially about Graves end, Cobham, Southfleet, Horton, Dartford and Sutton".
 Culpeper (1652) also described it similarly, remarking that it grows more plentifully in Kent than in any other county in this land (as indeed it still does).
 The chalk in north west Kent has remained its core county territory, although with a scattering of historic records (and a more recent one) in the far east.
-It was locally common at the end of the 19^{th} century and remains very local, abeit far from common, without significant change between the surveys in Philp (1982) and Philp (2010) - 13 and 11 tetrad occurrences respectively.
+It was locally common at the end of the 19th century and remains very local, albeit far from common, without significant change between the surveys in Philp (1982) and Philp (2010) - 13 and 11 tetrad occurrences respectively.
+Nor has there been material change since, with plants recorded in 13 tetrads (16 monads) in the period 2010-19.